 Motherhood brings with it an infinite number of joys—but it can also bring a seemingly endless amount of concerns, too.
 Frightening headlines pop up, well-meaning fellow moms spread the word about an illness or affliction that they read online or heard about at a playdate, and it can be hard to keep up with what’s real and what’s rumor.
-Here’s what you should know about the latest headlines.
+Here are some children´s health issues you should know about.

 THE ISSUE: A Rise in Rates of Autism